fish-pace/2026-proj-waterquality/README.md

 <div align="center">

 # PACE-Fish HackWeek 2026
-## Seasonal patterns in water quality in the Northern Gulf of California revealed by PACE hyperspectral data
+## Seasonal Patterns in water quality in the Northern Gulf of California revealed by PACE hyperspectral data

 </div>